History of the Jews in Taiwan

 The history of the Jews in Taiwan dates back to the mid-20th century.
 The first sizable presence began in the 1950s, when religious services were held in the United States military chapel, to which civilians also had access.

 Currently, there are two synagogues in Taiwan.
 The Taiwan Jewish Community, which has been in Taiwan since the 1950s, and Chabad Taiwan, which began in 2011 and is also known by the name Taipei Jewish Center.

 History

 The presence of Jews in Taiwan can be traced back to the mid-20th century when a small number of Jewish individuals and families arrived on the island.
 Most Jewish immigrants came to Taiwan for business and professional opportunities, attracted by the growing economic development and trade possibilities in the region.

+In June 2026, Taiwan's first dedicated Jewish cemetery opened, allowing Jewish burials to take place locally rather than requiring the deceased to be transported abroad.
+The cemetery was established through the local Chabad, and members of the Jewish burial society in Hong Kong assisted with its first burial.